developerprince-eng/VillageWorkerCLI/README.md

 ```
 ## Contact

-This is a product of Kubaki Developer Team suported by Semina (Automation and AI specialists) led by Developer Prince, Lead Developer and System Technological Officer at the Techvillage.
+Supported by  Developer Prince, Lead Developer and former System Technological Officer at the Tech Village.

-Automation Design and Strategy is being cordinated by Semina a Startup which looks into Engineering Solutions for Corporations and Startups.
+Automation Design and Strategy is being coordinated by Developer Prince.

 The Product is under the MIT Licence.

-The product is meant for Village Work an Infrastructure within the Techvillage which manages workflow.
+The product is meant to be an Open Source project for Village Work an Infrastructure within the Tech Village which manages workflow.

 ## Future

-The Village Work CLI will also adopt scafolding for the python based applications and php based web applications which will be relised in the future, therefore future realises will have the following:
+The Village Work CLI will also adopt scaffolding for the python based applications and php based web applications which will be released in the future, therefore future releases will have the following:

-### 1.)Automated Deployement Intergation
+### 1.)Automated Deployment Integration

 Villagework-CLI will have automated deployment for the following cloud platforms: